LBNL-ETA/FMLC/README.md

 See requirements.txt for dependencies.

+This [file](docs/baseclass.md) contains a detailed documentation of how to use baseclasses.py to create controller objects.
+The file stackedclasses.py is a python script to handle the parallelization, timing/triggering, data logging, and error handling of multiple controller modules.
+Its detailed documentation can be found [here](docs/stackedclasses.md).
+A complete example can be found [here](https://github.com/LBNL-ETA/FMLC/blob/master/Examples/Test.ipynb).

 ## Example
 To illustrate and test its functionality, each module executes some tests, when called as *main*.